Diversity in Canadian Publishing Bursary 2025

 CONTACT US: tide@indexers.ca

-The committee doesn’t expect perfect indexes, but meeting most of the criteria is essential.
+The committee does not expect perfect indexes, but meeting most of the criteria is essential.
 All of these criteria are best practices that we should be applying in our indexing work.
 You can find them on the ISC/SCI’s website.

-Take some time over the summer to review the criteria and make use of them in your upcoming projects.
-Then you’ll be well on your way to submit an index for the 2025 Ewart-Daveluy award.
+We encourage you to review the criteria and make use of them in your upcoming projects.
+Then you’ll be well on your way to submit an index for the 2026 Ewart-Daveluy award.

-The call for submissions for the 2025 award will come out in the fall.
+The call for submissions for the 2026 award will be announced in the fall.
 There are no restrictions to the subject matter or genre you can submit – we look at all kinds of books: textbooks, cookbooks, art books, how-to books, memoirs and more.

 Show us how you have creatively overcome challenges, resulting in a well-structured, easy-to-navigate, clear, and comprehensive guide for all users.